 The job market is as competitive as it has been for a generation.
 There are hundreds of candidates consistently applying for a single position.
 Therefore, the job to differentiate and pick out the best options when hiring, has become increasingly difficult for hirers.
 One of the benefits of UK recruiting is that there are many high-quality candidates looking for work across different industries.
 In fact, over 350,000 people graduate from university each summer.
 This number is only likely to increase going forward.

-However, as the numbers increases, the more difficult it can become during the hiring process.
+However, as the numbers increase, the more difficult it can become during the hiring process.
 Social media is a great way of finding out more information about candidates, and it can also help you to network and liaise with job seekers.
 Ultimately, you should look to use as many tools as possible to streamline your recruitment process.
 Both companies and candidates are likely to want a quick and positive resolution to their relevant situations.
 Therefore, following these simple recruitment process steps should stand you in good stead.

 Define job descriptions and plan according to your hiring needs